Chettinad chicken kurma

 - Serve this hot, spicy chettinad chicken kurma with parotta, plain rice, idli, dosa or idiyappam.

 - You can reduce the chillies or chilli powder as per your taste.

 - Sesame oil (nalla ennai) is used, but can use any vegetable oil or sunflower oil.

 - Add water as per the curry required and as per the consistency you require.

 - This chettinand chicken kurma is more of curry type but little thick consistency so that it can be eaten with dosa or idli or parotta.

 - When my curry got cold, it became thick, so I added 1 cup water as per my consistency.

-- Add few mint leaves (15 leaves) while suating ginger and garlic paste, it give more depth and flavour to the curry.
+- Add few mint leaves (15 leaves) while sauteing ginger and garlic paste.
+It gives more depth and flavour to the curry.

 - While tempering the whole spices for the curry, you can just add bay leaf, fennel seeds and dry chillies and avoid other whole spices.